An unusual title for sure, but hang with where it is going.

 But… here comes the BUT!
 Too much of a good thing can eventually become a bad thing.

 How does this look in practice?
 The reality of data and app guidance is only a piece of a very intricate web of actions, decisions, results and reviews.
 Apps fail to think and assess you as a person in real-time, they can only track what you tell them and advise on what their parameters are.
 For this fact, they will only give you part of the jigsaw puzzle.

 The most important information comes from you, from how your body feels, responds, what it tells you when you get up and the energy and freedom it gives you over your day.

 The vast majority of issues that come with the human body and psyche can often be identified if the person in question would take a few minutes to listen to what their body is telling them through mood, physical sensation and its ability to process and respond to daily activities.

 What we want you to avoid is the ‘paralysis by analysis’, using apps to aid your fitness journey is a good thing but we want you to avoid tumbling down the rabbit hole of over analysing or becoming trapped in the routine or actions listed by your app when common sense and hard work may be the simple answer you need to advance with your goals.

 So, after this read, take a look and see if you are getting caught in the flim loop, it could be time to listen to your body and what the results are telling you.

 Take some action and put some of the core things needed to make change, which are;

-- Never give up.
-There are thousands of ways to achieve the same endeavor, don’t give up on the failed attempts
+Never give up.
+There are thousands of ways to achieve the same endeavour, don’t give up on the failed attempts

 To conclude we love a good app and use forms of tracking, educating and mapping regularly.
 Just don’t get lost with how the app tells you to behave or the routine it creates, when sometimes the body’s own warning signs or positive results may contradict what the app may be flashing at you.